 Get-MpPreference | Select-Object EnableNetworkProtection

-# WHY: This URL is safe but classified as malicious for testing.
+# The URL is safe but classified as malicious by SmartScreen.

-# Block mode = browser shows block page; Audit mode = logged only.
+# Block mode -> the browser shows a block page.

 Start-Process "https://smartscreentestratings2.net"Custom detection rules use KQL queries to automatically detect suspicious activity and generate alerts or take response actions.
 Build rules for threats specific to your organization.